ytgov/elcc-data-management/README.md

    npm run migrate create --name create-users-table.ts
    ```

-   > If you are using Linux, all files created in docker will be created as root.
-You can take over created files via `sudo chown -R $UID:$(id -g) api/src/db/migrations`.
+   > If you are using Linux, all files created in docker will be created as `root` so you won't be able to edit them.
+Luckily, this is handle by the `dev migrate` command, when using Linux, after you provide your `sudo` password.

 2. To run the all new migrations do: